How It Works

 What it measures: Full-stack latency: DNS resolution + TCP handshake + TLS negotiation + HTTP request/response.
 This is what users actually experience when loading a webpage.

-Proxy canary targets: In addition to CDN targets (Google, Cloudflare), the probe tests obscure "canary" sites (httpbin.org, icanhazip.com, example.com).
+Proxy canary targets: In addition to CDN targets (Google, Cloudflare, fast.com, Akamai), the probe tests obscure "canary" sites (httpbin.org, icanhazip.com, example.com).
 On startup, it calibrates which canaries are reachable, then selects one HTTP and one HTTPS candidate.

 The idea: transparent proxies often cache/accelerate popular CDN content but pass through traffic to obscure sites unmodified.
 By comparing CDN latency vs canary latency (cdn_delta_ms in the log), you can detect: - Positive delta: Canary is slower — normal, canary is further away - Negative delta: Canary is faster than CDN — suggests CDN content is being intercepted and re-served (proxy artifact) - Large delta on HTTP but not HTTPS: Port-80-only transparent proxy